jneem/blog/content/posts/linesweeper/index.md

    demand for a good Rust implementation; it's a popular feature request for kurbo, for example.
  - I wanted access to certain low-level operations that aren't exposed by existing packages.
+ - It's surprisingly hard to do correctly and robustly, and I wanted to try a new approach.
  - Sometimes it's just fun to do something yourself.
- - It's surprisingly hard to do correctly and robustly, and I wanted to try a new approach.

-I think these are all valid reasons, but I want to really focus on the last one.
+I think these are all valid reasons, but I want to really focus on the second-last one.

 # What makes it hard?